aabbtree77/aabbtree77-projects/README.md

 ### auth-starter-backend + frontend

 A tiny demo [backend](https://github.com/aabbtree77/auth-starter-backend) and [frontend](https://github.com/aabbtree77/auth-starter-frontend) for a 3rd party-free username/password authentication.
 It includes a memo how to set up browser cookies locally and with the HTTPS.
-Before, I have tried [Astro + Lucia](https://github.com/aabbtree77/session-auth-starter).
-The problem is still there as most of the Js/Ts metaframeworks do not provide authentication out of the box, and everybody does it differently.
-Eventually, I have dropped Node in favour of Go + React.
+Before, I have tried [Astro + Lucia](https://github.com/aabbtree77/session-auth-starter), but the latest hot thing seems to be better-auth on npm.
+However, I have dropped Node in favour of Go.

 ### [site-redesign-demo](https://github.com/aabbtree77/site-redesign-demo)